walter-a-jablonowski/sys-2/ai.md

+removed:

 PC layout or tablets in widescreen: show the main list left and the details right.
 When the user clicks on a sub entry, show the sub entry details right.

 - Header bar
   - dropdown on the left: can be used to switch main entries so that the user can quickly switch them

+- files_nr (string, 4 digits with leading zeros, incrementing)
+  - use a json file to remember the last id in data/myApartmentSearch_YYYY-MM-DD-HHMMSS/files_nr.json
+- files_nr.json

  --